gosystemsgmbh/RI_Framework/README.md

  * Desktop games
  * Server applications

+Usually, the "decoupling" functionalities are used as cross-cutting concerns while the "utilities" functionalities are used selective and isolated.

 ## Documentation

-Each [release](README.md) contains a description about its assemblies, namespaces, types, and members.
+Each [release](README.md) contains an API documentation about its assemblies, namespaces, types, and members.

-The project itself and its structure/organization is described in the [project documentation](DOCUMENTATION.md).

 The version history is documented in the [changelog](CHANGELOG.md).

+The project itself and its structure and organization is described in the [project documentation](DOCUMENTATION.md).

 ## Contribution & Issues